 - If bright lights bother your eyes.

 - Very bad headache.

 - Fever or chills.

-- A type of abnormal heartbeat (prolonged QT interval) has happened with this medicine.
+- A type of abnormal heartbeat (prolonged QT interval) has happened with this medicine (quinidine sulfate tablets).
 Sometimes, this has led to another type of unsafe abnormal heartbeat (torsades de pointes).
 Call your doctor right away if you have a fast or abnormal heartbeat, or if you pass out.

 - Low platelet counts have rarely happened with this medicine (quinidine sulfate tablets).
 This may lead to a higher chance of bleeding.
 Call your doctor right away if you have any unexplained bruising or bleeding.